jacobkalat/jacobkalat.github.io/_posts/2024-07-30-WFP-Wizardry-Abusing -WFP-for-EDR-Evasion.md

 ![List Callouts](/assets/wfpWizardry/listCallouts.png)

 Above was my attempt to list the callouts using a custom tool.
 As you can see there are no results.
 If appropriate permissions to access these filters were obtained, it might be possible to exploit the callouts/filters to circumvent the EDR's network controls.

+# Hypothesis

+Based on the background information, the hypothesis is: manipulation of the WFP filters and callouts used by EDR systems could potentially allow an attacker to bypass or evade the EDR's network controls, security measures, and logging capabilities.
+This hypothesis posits that by understanding and exploiting the functionality of the Windows Filtering Platform, an attacker could disable key features of the EDR sensors, such as sending telemetry to the cloud, network containment, and firewall rules.